NashTech-Labs/Terraform_code_of_private_AKS_cluster_for_adding_application_gateway/README.md

 ### role based access control enabled

 Role-based access control (Azure RBAC) is a system that provides fine-grained access management of Azure resources.

-### private cluster enabled

-By using a private cluster, you can ensure network traffic between your API server and your node pools remains on the private network only.

-### Kubeconfig

-This module also produces a local `kubeconfig` file that can be used to connect to the Kubernetes cluster using the command `kubectl --kubeconfig=<PATH_TO_KUBECONFIG>`.